iriusrisk/startleft/wiki/development/tutorials/Create-a-new-StartLeft-Processor.md

 to verify they are working fine.

 #### Create the test resources
-We are going to create a single happy path test using the resources from the [Defining a sample input format](#Defining-a-sample-input-format) section.
+We are going to create a single happy path test using the resources from the section where the MAIS format is defined.
 So, inside the `slp_mais/tests/resources` folder:

 1. Copy the MAIS source file with the name `mais-sample.json`.
 2. Copy the mapping file with the name `mapping-sample.yaml`.